 Good news: There’s a way to protect your investment.
 Consider adding the New Auto Security Coverage Endorsement* to your ERIE auto policy for a few extra dollars per month.
 If you have a lease or loan on your vehicle, the endorsement will help if you owe more on the vehicle than what it’s worth.
 Talk to your agent about how this coverage works.

-See what’s different about auto insurance from ERIE and request a free quote online.
+See what’s different about car insurance from ERIE and request a free quote online.

 Want more stories on understanding your auto insurance?